Mick Cullen

-Michael Joseph Cullen (born 3 July 1931) is a Scottish former footballer, most noted as a player for Luton Town and Grimsby Town.
+Michael Joseph Cullen (3 July 1931 – 2 September 2024) was a Scottish footballer who played as a winger, most noted as a player for Luton Town and Grimsby Town.

-Playing career
+Career

 Cullen was born in Glasgow.
 At the age of 17, he signed for English Second Division side Luton Town in 1948.
-In 1956, he became the only Luton Town player ever to be capped by Scotland.
+In 1956, he became the first Luton Town player ever to be capped by Scotland.
 He was sold to Grimsby Town in 1958, and after a successful spell there he moved on to Derby County.
 He moved on to Wellington Town, where he played out his career.

+Death

+Cullen died on 2 September 2024, at the age of 93.